WCBE is a broadcast service of Columbus City Schools

 WCBE has provided superior public radio programming for residents of Columbus and adjacent areas since 1956.
-The station currently serves the region from Marion to the north, to Chillicothe in the south, east to Zanesville and west to Springfield.
-WCBE estimates roughly 100,000 listeners tune weekly to our signal.
+The station currently serves the region from Marion in the north, to Chillicothe in the south, east to Zanesville and west to Springfield.
+WCBE estimates roughly 120,000 listeners tune weekly to our signal.

 In 1970, WCBE 90.5 FM became one of the first charter member stations of National Public Radio (NPR).
-The station was originally established as an educational tool of the Columbus City Schools, airing local shows one to five and half hours every weekday.
+The station was originally established as an educational tool of Columbus City Schools, airing local shows one to five-and-a-half hours every weekday.
 Today, WCBE is an NPR affiliate, broadcasting twenty four hours a day, seven days a week.

 Station: WCBE FM